acdcjunior/acdcjunior.github.io/_posts/2017-07-25-when-to-write-unit-tests-integration-or-end-to-end-tests.md

 Why?

+> *development-time* without automated tests increase the need for (manual) *testing-time*

  "Growing", in this context, must involve some kind of development.
-Let's call the time spent doing this *developing-time*.
+Let's call the time spent doing this *development-time*.
 Similarly, let's call time spent doing manual tests *testing-time*.

-Since you are spending some *developing-time*, the number of features tend to rise.
+Since you are spending some *development-time*, the number of features tend to rise.
 If you test them manually, how do you expect to keep up?
-As the time goes by, you will require more and more *testing-time* (or, alternatively, you will suppose that some parts don't require testing because you allegedly didn't "touch" them... and bugs will lurk around).
+As the time goes by, you will require more and more *testing-time*.
+As an alternative, though, you can suppose that some parts don't require testing because you allegedly didn't "touch" them.
+Well... yeah.
+In order for this to be true, you must touch and touch less area every time, otherwise bugs will lurk around.

 So, like this, eventually, your project will come to a halt.